Ludwig Scotty: Period in Opposition (2003–2004)

-President of Nauru 2004–2007
+President of Nauru (2004–2007)

 Scotty returned as president on 22 June 2004 after a member of Harris's faction of the Parliament of Nauru defected.
 Scotty was re-elected to Parliament in elections in October 2004, and most of his allies also did well.
 In this term, Scotty became the first president of Nauru to give up the foreign affairs ministry, as David Adeang was appointed to that position.

 Scotty's government implemented major reforms to restore the country's economy.

 Scotty and his supporters won in the parliamentary election held on 25 August 2007.
 On 28 August, Scotty was re-elected as president with the support of 14 of the 18 members of parliament, defeating Marcus Stephen.

-The liberal use of Parliamentary no-confidence motions, the occasion of many crises of government over several years, seemed initially to have subsided under Scotty's widely respected tenure of office.
+The liberal use of Parliamentary no confidence motions, the occasion of many crises of government over several years, seemed initially to have subsided under Scotty's widely respected tenure of office.
 A constitutional review was being proceeded with, with a view to improving the functioning of Parliament and the offices of state.

 On 13 November 2007, a motion of no-confidence against Scotty's government was unsuccessful; although a majority of those voting supported the motion (eight in favor, seven opposed), it fell short of the necessary nine votes.
-The motion was led by Dr. Kieren Keke, and it was based on allegations of misconduct on the part of Adeang and Scotty's unwillingness to act against Adeang.
+The motion was led by Kieren Keke, and it was based on allegations of misconduct on the part of Adeang and Scotty's unwillingness to act against Adeang.

 On 19 December 2007, however, a newly comprised majority in Parliament did succeed in ousting President Scotty through a new vote of no confidence (ten votes in favour, seven opposed).
 The motion was based on the same causes as the November vote.
 Marcus Stephen was sworn in as President of Nauru.

-Post-Presidency and legacy
+Post-presidency and legacy

-Ludwig Scotty remained a member of the Parliament of Nauru, following the no confidence defeat in Parliament of his Administration in 2007.
+Ludwig Scotty remained a member of the Parliament of Nauru, following the no-confidence defeat in Parliament of his administration in 2007.
 Coming as it did only a few months after the landslide victory of his supporters at the polls in August 2007, his relinquishing of office so soon afterwards can be seen in terms of an element of promise and expectations unfilled.

 Scotty’s second administration (2004–2007) was noted by some commentators as a period of relative political stability compared to the upheavals that preceded and followed it.
 During this time, policies associated with economic austerity were implemented.
 In early 2008, both government and opposition figures referred to the constitutional review process initiated under Scotty as part of their political legacy.

-In April 2008 Scotty stood again for the Parliament of Nauru and was reelected to serve as a Member.
+In April 2008, Scotty stood again for the Parliament of Nauru and was reelected to serve as a member.

-In March 2010 former President Scotty intervened the constitutional reform debate.
-Mr Scotty doubted whether changes proposed by the current Government of Nauru commanded popular support.
+In March 2010, former President Scotty intervened in the constitutional reform debate.
+Scotty doubted whether changes proposed by the current Government of Nauru commanded popular support.